keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

 ## Prerequisites
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-## Create or Bring a Kubernetes cluster
+## Create or bring a Kubernetes cluster

 To create a Kubernetes cluster, select one of the following options: